 An assorted group of us decided to travel to see Copper Canyon/ Barrancas del Cobre by train , plane and bus over a 5 day trip , staying in 4 different hotels .

 Copper Canyon is longer than The Grand Canyon by several miles .
-It gets its name from the coppery green walls.
+It gets its name from the coppery green mountains

-We went via El Chapo`s ,the notorious Drug Lord( escapes from prison via 2 mile tunnels on a Suzuki) hometown of La Fuente.
+We went via El Chapo`s (the notorious Drug Lord( who escaped from prison via 2 mile tunnels on a Suzuki) hometown of La Fuente.
 The people there adore him , he is a bit of a Robin Hood to them as he helps the people , especially the poor.

-In fact the original “Narcos ” are sorely missed as they were for the most part philanthropic .
-The new breed do not even stop for National holidays I was told in disgust .
+In fact the original “Narcos ” are sorely missed as they were for the most part philanthropic , but the new breed of Drug Lords do not even hold fiestas for National holidays I was told in disgust .

-Oh and guess what Ajiic , my local town, and the surrounding area, are safe because the “gringos ” bring so much employment to the place that they are left in peace .
+Oh and guess what , Ajijic , my local town, and the surrounding area, are safe because the “gringos ” bring so much employment to the place that they are left in peace .

 Back to The amazing Copper C :